davecoll3/kokochen/README.md

     * A reactive site that is user friendly and well presented on all types of device and screen sizes.
     * An easy and logical means of navigation throughout the site on all devices.
     * Adequate levels of color contrast across the site that presents content in an accessable and easy to read manner.
-    * Relevant content that informs the user about the owner and their work.
     * An appealing presentation of the owner's origional illustrations.
-    * An easy means of contacting the owner.
     * Links to the owner's social media sites and other material of interest.

 ### Expectations